 WebSite schema and SearchAction

 WebSite schema with a SearchAction tells search engines and AI agents that your site has a functional search surface.
 The SearchAction needs a target.urlTemplate pointing at your search endpoint.
-This schema powers Google's sitelinks search box in results pages, and it signals to AI agents that the site is navigable programmatically.
+Google has retired the old sitelinks search box result feature, but it still documents WebSite structured data as a way to help Google understand site search.
 Put it only on the homepage.

 SoftwareApplication: mark your tools as tools